ChristianGaertner/UltraHardCoreMode/readme.md

 * Disabled players are stored in easy editable flatfile database (YAML)
 * Permissions for bypassing the plugin
 * Switch plugin on or off with simple command (or via config)

+**Warning**:
+Data usage notice: This plugin DOES collect anonymous usage data.
+This is only toggleable after 1st launch, so if you do not approve of this, don't use the plugin.
+The data collected is used to present the following information: *coming soon*

 Commands
 ========================